rchampieux/diy-documentation/docs/lesson3.md

 1. Sign into [GitHub](https://github.com/login).
 1. Fork [our sample repository](https://github.com/BioData-Club/my-first-rtd), the button is in the top right corner of the repository.

+**Note ([from the glossary](https://diy-documentation.readthedocs.io/en/latest/glossary/#fork))**: A fork is a Git concept of copying a repository from someone else's ownership to your ownership, all the while maintaining the history

 ### Read the Docs Setup

 1. Log into [readthdocs.org](https://readthedocs.org/accounts/login/) with your GitHub account.
 1. Click the **Import a project** button which will bring you to the Import a Repository menu.
 1. In the Import a repository menu select your forked repo with the **+ (plus)** sign.
-1. Adjust the **Project Slug** to something short and memorable for the documentation webpage name.
+1. Adjust the **Name** to something short and memorable for the documentation webpage name.
 1. Click **Next** on Project Details.
 1. Go to the **Admin** tab in the top right and then **Advanced Settings** on the left.
 1. Change **Documentation type:** to **Mkdocs (Markdown)**.